 Finally, feeling stuck is a typical situation junior devs will face, and not only once in their lifetime.
 Asking for help remotely should not be seen as a problem, but as a great opportunity to learn from and bond with each teammate during this uncertain and isolated time.

-On a team level, I highly recommend that you check the reports and articles below to embrace team dynamic and get the best of remote work!
+On a team level, I highly recommend that you check the reports and articles below to embrace team dynamics and get the best of remote work!
 Being remote does not mean we do not care for each other, nor should it decrease productivity.
-Go remote teams!
+Go, remote teams!